akaditya394/Google-Translate-API/README.md

 # Google-Translate-API
-translating text from english to other languagesusing Just Translated API
+translating text from english to other languages using Just Translated API